Determinantal Sieving: Speeding-up Dynamic Programming

 There has been a line of research studying ``conflict-free'' variants of classical problems \cite{AgrawalJKS20,DarmannPS09,DarmannPSW11,JacobMR21}.
 Consider a problem in which we search for a solution $S$, which is a subset of the ground set $E$.
 In the conflict-free version, the solution should form an independent (i.e., pairwise non-adjacent) set in $H$, where $H$ is an additionally given graph whose vertices are $E$ and whose edges are ``conflicts''.
 Formally, let us define the problem \textsc{Conflict-free solution} as follows.
 The input is a collection $\mathcal{F}$ of (possibly exponentially many) subsets of $E$, a conflict graph $H$ on $E$, and an integer $t$.
 The problem asks there is a set $S \in \cF$ of size $t$ that forms an independent set in $H$.
 We give another immediate consequence of Theorem~\ref{theorem:matroid-sieving} on \textsc{Conflict-free Solution}.
 As a by-product, we improve on existing algorithms.
 Since \textsc{Conflict-free Solution} is W[1]-hard in general, we restrict the input as follows.

 {\text{IS}}

 Let $P_H(X)$ over $\{ x_v \mid v \in V \}$ be an enumerating polynomial for independent sets in $H$, i.e., $P_H(X) = \sum_{I} c_I \prod_{v \in I} x_v$, where $I$ ranges over all independent sets of $H$ and $c_I \in \F$ is a constant.
 Since it is NP-hard to determine the existence of an independent set of size $k$, the polynomial $P_H(X)$ cannot be efficiently evaluated, unless P = NP.
 However, when $H$ is from a restricted graph, it can be.
-Let $\mathcal{G}_{\IS}$ be a class of such graphs, i.e., $\mathcal{G}_{\IS}$ contains all graphs $H$ such that $P_H(X)$ can be evaluated in polynomial time.
-Then, $\mathcal{G}_{\IS}$ includes, for instance, chordal graphs (graphs that do not contain any cycle of length four or greater as an induced subgraph) as shown by Achlioptas and Zampetakis \cite{AchlioptasZ21}.\footnote{We remark in passing their algorithm uses divisions; so it does not give an arithmetic circuit.} Moreover, we will say that a set family $\cF$ over $E$ is \emph{$k$-representable} if there is a matrix $A \in \F^{k \times \ell}$ over a field $\F$ of characteristic 2 such that every $e \in E$ is associated with a pairwise disjoint subset $\Gamma_e \subseteq [\ell]$, and for any $S \subseteq E$, $S \in \cF$ if and only if $A[\cdot, \bigcup_{e \in S} \Gamma_e]$ has full row rank (i.e., contains a non-singular submatrix).
+Let $\mathcal{G}_{\IS}$ be a class of such graphs, i.e., let $\mathcal{G}_{\IS}$ contain all graphs $H$ such that $P_H(X)$ can be evaluated in time $O(|V(H)|^c)$ for some constant $c$ using some fixed algorithm.
+One example of such a class $\mathcal{G}_{\IS}$ is then, for instance, chordal graphs (graphs that do not contain any cycle of length four or greater as an induced subgraph) as shown by Achlioptas and Zampetakis \cite{AchlioptasZ21}.
+Moreover, we will say that a set family $\cF$ over $E$ is \emph{$k$-representable} if there is a matrix $A \in \F^{k \times \ell}$ over a field $\F$ of characteristic 2 such that every $e \in E$ is associated with a pairwise disjoint subset $\Gamma_e \subseteq [\ell]$, and for any $S \subseteq E$, $S \in \cF$ if and only if $A[\cdot, \bigcup_{e \in S} \Gamma_e]$ has full row rank (i.e., contains a non-singular submatrix).
 By Theorem~\ref{theorem:matroid-sieving}, we have

 \begin{theorem} If $\cF$ is $k$-representable and $H \in \mathcal{G}_{\IS}$, then \textsc{Conflict-free Solution} can be solved in $O^*(2^{k})$ time. \end{theorem}